pgdr/talks/PITCHME.md

 +++

-We implemented a decorator that you could use like this:
+We implemented a _decorator_ used like

 ```python